-How USG Corporation employees can benefit from the extended federal student loan payment pause: This paper aims to provide a framework for USG Corporation employees to determine how this temporary relief can most benefit their financial situation,' suggests Tyson Mavar, a representative from The Retirement Group, a division of Wealth Enhancement Group.
+How USG Corporation employees can navigate federal student loan repayment: This article provides a framework for USG Corporation employees to understand the current federal student loan landscape and make the most of available repayment options and employer benefits, suggests Tyson Mavar, a representative from The Retirement Group, a division of Wealth Enhancement Group.

 In this article, we will cover:

-The effects on the financial domain for USG Corporation employees: How the payment pause affects both personal and Parent PLUS Loans, important for financial planning especially for those nearing retirement.
+The effects on USG Corporation employees: How the current repayment environment affects both personal and Parent PLUS Loans.

 Articles you may find interesting: